 We have an agreement with some private nurseries, playgroups and registered childminders, known as funded providers.
 They offer funded hours through Scottish Government funding at the same standard of learning as council nurseries.

-If you would like to move your child to a different facility, discuss it with your child's current nursery or playgroup in the first instance.
+If you would like to move your child to a different setting, discuss it with your child's current setting in the first instance.
 The Early Years team will then give you a transfer request form to complete and return to them.
 Transfer will normally only be granted in exceptional circumstances.

-For more information or details of all nurseries, playgroups and childminders please view our Early Learning and Childcare Application Booklet 2020/21 (pdf 758KB).
+For more information or details of all nurseries, playgroups and childminders please view our Early Learning and Childcare Application Booklet 2023/24 (PDF 1MB).